ereeshika/apiSampleLaravel/guide/stepsWithCommands.md

-# Api Guide for ReSTful API with Laravel
+# Simple Guide for ReSTful API with Laravel

 ## Initating project